flinehan/personal-site_old/_posts/2015-4-16-design-sprint-day-2.md

 ##Critiques?
 Super Vote?
 No critiques today, since I am running this solo.
 I will mention in a team setting this would be one of the most important steps

+## Thoughts

+This day was very high levle, which is good.
+It helped to take part of the problem and then focus it down with the sketches and storyboards.
+This day transalted really well to a solo project, but I am sure that having a team would definitly improve the value this day provides.